JonathanBuchner/plan/skagit/skagit07.23.md

 ![washington map](./img/waskagitmap.png)

 ## Meet up
 We will meet at Ash Way Park-and-Ride lot which is just north of where I- 405 connects to I-5.
-We will leave a few cars here, answer any questions, and make sure we have the right gear.
+We can leave a car hear, answer any questions, and make sure we have the right gear.
 I recommend we then  stop at this [Safe Way](https://local.safeway.com/safeway/wa/everett/520-128th-st-sw.html?utm_source=G&utm_medium=Maps&utm_campaign=G+Places).
-Starbucks is accross the streat).
+Starbucks is accross the street).

 **I would like to scout the S Bends rapid between mile 114.1 (upstream end and start of rapid) or mile 113.5 (downstream end) before we jump on the river.
 We will also scout the take out as a group.**